misskniss/language-presentation/LANGUAGES.md

-For example: ```i = 5``` in Python3 will alocate a full 4KB of RAM because the compiler anticipates (and tries to optimize for) future small integer use by allocating a an array of 262  small integers first then returning the value you asked for.
+For example: ```i = 5``` in Python3 will alocate a full 4KB of RAM because the compiler anticipates (and tries to optimize for) future small integer use by allocating an array of 262  small integers first then returning the value you asked for.
 But for a microcontroller with only 192KB of RAM, a 4KB allocation for a single integer is very expesive.